Whether you are looking for some costume ideas for kids going out for Halloween or for kids in a play, you will find them here.

 - Wrap the board around the child—making sure to leave room to wear sweats under the colored poster board.

-- Cut an oval out from construction paper of your desired crayon color; Glue it to center of poster board over the stomach area.
+- Cut an oval out from the construction paper of your desired crayon color; Glue it to the center of the poster board over the stomach area.

 - Cut out the letters CRAYOLA from black construction paper and glue them to construction paper centered on the stomach.

-- Use leftover poster board to construct a cone shaped hat.
-You should use a 2″ strip at the base of hat to form a crayon design.
+- Use the leftover poster board to construct a cone-shaped hat.
+You should use a 2″ strip at the base of the hat to form a crayon design.
 Make sure the top of the hat has a flat base.

 - Attach elastic to the shoulder area and staple it to the poster board.

-- The cardboard box should fit over child’s head and shoulders to form a Dino head/snout.
+- The cardboard box should fit over the child’s head and shoulders to form a Dino head/snout.

 - One designer has done it 2 years in 2 different ways — one year she cut out “shoulder rests” for the box to fit on the child’s shoulders.

 - The next year the box was too long and too wide, so she cut armholes in the box.
 It takes some measuring and adjusting by putting the box on the child).

 - Next …basically figure out how to turn a rectangular box into a Dinosaur head by cutting away pieces, folding, and taping.